pola-rs/polars/docs/user-guide/expressions/user-defined-functions.md

 To maximize speed, you'll want to make sure that you're using a function written in a compiled language.
 For numeric calculations Polars supports a pair of interfaces defined by NumPy called ["ufuncs"](https://numpy.org/doc/stable/reference/ufuncs.html) and ["generalized ufuncs"](https://numpy.org/neps/nep-0005-generalized-ufuncs.html).
-The former runs on each item individually, and the latter accepts a whole NumPy array, so allows for more flexible operations.
+The former runs on each item individually, and the latter accepts a whole NumPy array, which allows for more flexible operations.

 [NumPy](https://numpy.org/doc/stable/reference/ufuncs.html) and other libraries like [SciPy](https://docs.scipy.org/doc/scipy/reference/special.html#module-scipy.special) come with pre-written ufuncs you can use with Polars.
 For example: